For information on McElroy models, serial numbers, etc, see this page.

 This resulted in a convenient location to attach the plug wires.
 Oddly, when the one-piece U-bar came out shortly thereafter, the wire terminal locations were moved far apart, to inconvenient places.

-This is a rare model, only four are known.
-It is scarcer than the 1935 deep-vee model (six known).
+This is a rare model, only six are known.
 See the serial number page.
 One large weight (screw may be wrong), the brass nameplate (SN 5060) shows age, base needs cleaning.

 #0506CPY McElroy 1936A Mac-Key.